 It is quite understood that the users who have visited your website previously are more likely to make a purchase from you as compared to the users who visited your website for the first time.
 This indicates how remarketing is so successful.

-Have you still not given a thought to use Google Shopping Ads for remarketing?
-RLSA can be implemented to your Google Shopping campaigns also, clicks through rates and conversion rates have been shown to increase by as much as 4X.
+Have you still thought about using Google Shopping Ads for remarketing?
+RLSA can be implemented in your Google Shopping campaigns also, clicks through rates and conversion rates have been shown to increase by as much as 4X.

 To get the best result, it is important that you section your remarketing audience as per the pages they have visited on your website.
 For instance, If they’ve visited your category page, you might want to increase bids by 10 percent.

 When they have visited and viewed your product pages, they are most probably to be further down the buying process and know what items they want to buy, so you may want to raise offers by 20 percent.

 Cart abandoners are indeed the second most likely buyers so you should ramp up your bids by much more, possibly 30%.
 Whereas, existing customers are most likely to buy from you, so you’re going to want to bid them the highest – a 40 percent bid modifier, maybe.

 By enforcing such seven advanced Google Shopping strategies, you’re expected to see a substantial increase in conversion rate, sales, and profit performance.

 Keeping other things aside today, execute strategy number four and group your product feed by product ID, because this will give you the most bang for your buck, with conversion increases of up to 290 percent.